MASLD and MASH

 MASLD - Metabolic Dysfunction-Associated Steatotic Liver Disease

 Formerly known as nonalcoholic fatty liver disease (NAFLD), MASLD is often a silent condition where the liver becomes infiltrated with fat (steatosis), causing dysfunction at a cellular level.
+Affected individuals may go on to develop inflammation, leading to MASH described below.

 MASH - Metabolic Dysfunction-Associated Steatohepatitis